Kertel Guesthouse is located in a quiet suburb of Kärdla on Hiiumaa Island, which is the safest city in Estonia.

 A reservation once made by letter, e-mail or telephone is a legally-binding contract.

 Kertel Guesthouse accepts payment on spot by cash only.
-Please note a surcharge of 1EUR is payable on PayPal transactions.
+All prepaid bookings can be paid via Bank Transfeer of PayPal.

-House is available between 2pm and 6pm on the day of arrival.
-We would request guests who anticipate arriving outside of these times to advise us in advance of their stay.
+House is available between 2pm and till late on the day of arrival.

 Guesthouse to be vacated by 11.00 am on the day of departure.